Skip to main content

 safe_value = nz(close[5], close) // Use current close if 5 bars ago is na

-Understanding these functions is crucial for mastering Pine Script programming, especially when building complex indicators that need to handle various market conditions.
+Understanding both functions is essential for writing solid Pine Script code, especially when building indicators that handle different market conditions.

 1. Checking Multiple Conditions

-Sometimes you need to verify that several values exist before proceeding:
+Sometimes you need to verify several values exist before proceeding:

 // Check if we have enough historical data for our calculation